hawkstan/workshop-java/hangman/README.md

   <h3>Hangman Java Workshop</h3>

   <p>
-    A little game of flashcards to memorise more easily your hieroglyphs
+    A little game to discover a bit of java language
     <br />
     <br />
   </p>